icopy-site/awesome/docs/awesome/awesome-algorithms.md

 * [HiHoCoder](http://hihocoder.com/) - Chinese and English problem solving practice and recruitment challenge site.
 * [Infoarena](http://www.infoarena.ro/) - Romanian Online Judge.
 1500+ algorithmic problems
 * [Kattis](https://open.kattis.com/)- Online judge and problem archive
-* [LavidaOnlineJudge](http://judge.lavida.us) - Korean Online Judge(https://github.com/tayllan/awesome-algorithms/blob/master/Half English).
+* [LavidaOnlineJudge](http://judge.lavida.us) - Korean Online Judge(Half English).
 1300+ problems.
 * [Learneroo Algorithms Tutorials](https://www.learneroo.com/subjects/8) - Learn and practice algorithms by solving challenges online.
 * [LeetCode](https://leetcode.com/) - Learn algorithms and prepare for interviews.
 * [PKU JudgeOnline](http://poj.org/) - Chinese Online Judge.
-* [ProjectEuler](https://projecteuler.net/) - Mathematical problems that can be solved using algorithms (https://github.com/tayllan/awesome-algorithms/blob/master/or just a pencil, depends on how much you already know).
+* [ProjectEuler](https://projecteuler.net/) - Mathematical problems that can be solved using algorithms (or just a pencil, depends on how much you already know).
 * [Rosalind](http://rosalind.info/problems/locations/) - A platform for learning bioinformatics and programming through problem solving.
 * [ShareCode.io ](https://sharecode.io/) - Online Judge and contest host with a lot of algorithmic problems in the archive to practice.
-* [Snakify](https://snakify.org/) - An introductory Python course with 100+ algorithmic problems and a step-by-step debugger (https://github.com/tayllan/awesome-algorithms/blob/master/from Russia).
+* [Snakify](https://snakify.org/) - An introductory Python course with 100+ algorithmic problems and a step-by-step debugger (from Russia).
 * [SPOJ](http://www.spoj.com/) - More problems.
 * [TopCoder](https://www.topcoder.com/) - Lots of problems and real world/money worthy problems in Graphic Design, Data Science and Development.
 * [URI](https://www.urionlinejudge.com.br/judge/login) - Brazilian Online Judge.
 Not so much problems, but it's growing and it has online contests.
-* [UVA](https://uva.onlinejudge.org/) - Hundreds of problems (https://github.com/tayllan/awesome-algorithms/blob/master/from previous ACM-ICPC Regionals, World Finals and others).
+* [UVA](https://uva.onlinejudge.org/) - Hundreds of problems (from previous ACM-ICPC Regionals, World Finals and others).

 ## Tools

 *Some tools that can help you in the learning of algorithms*

-* [interactive-coding-challenges](https://github.com/donnemartin/interactive-coding-challenges) - Interactive, test-driven coding challenges (https://github.com/tayllan/awesome-algorithms/blob/master/algorithms and data structures).
+* [interactive-coding-challenges](https://github.com/donnemartin/interactive-coding-challenges) - Interactive, test-driven coding challenges (algorithms and data structures).

 ## License